Pro-Tips Monday: Approver Super Powers

 Now doesn’t that report look better?
 Don’t you feel powerful?
 And, no feelings were hurt in the process!
 If you have any questions about other unknown super powers in Expensify, please contact us at help@expensify.com.

-*P.S If you’re concerned about extraneous changes being made to reports by all-powerful approvers, you can enable digital signatures.
-With this enabled, a PDF of the report will be saved with every report action.
+*P.S If you’re concerned about extraneous changes being made to reports by all-powerful approvers, you can always check out the Report History & Comments section at the bottom of the report, to see what changes have been made.

 Hi could you please add South African Rands = R